Cumberland River Journey...

 The beauty of this river trip is that it was over 1,000 miles long but we took the boat out just 125 miles from where we started.
 This is due to the 2 rivers running somewhat parallel, so we started going downriver at the navigable beginning of the Cumberland and ended going upriver to the beginning of the Tennessee River.
 We began our journey on the Cumberland at river mile 381, which is the head of navigation for the Cumberland River.
 Since the mile markers begin at the mouth of the river and go upriver, that means that mile markers will be smaller numbers as we descend the river.

 We met our driver at Celina, TN at 8am and put in on the Obey River (photo at top right).
 He would keep our vehicle and trailer, then pick us up at the end of the trip at Knoxville, TN.
 This is a tributary to the Cumberland River with the ramp being just one mile from entering the Cumberland.
 We started with 55 gallons of fuel which will get us over 300 miles.
 We took a side trip up the Cumberland to the official navigable portion of the Cumberland, then headed downriver on a beautiful day.
-The river is very natural with many rocky bluffs (river mile 378 at right).
+The river is very natural with many rocky bluffs (Photo is at mile 378).

 We locked through Cordell Lock at 8am with no delay and were on our way by 8:30.
 This was another good weather day with outstanding scenery.
-The morning air was cool so Debbie put on her hooded sweatshirt and enjoyed her front row seat to the spectacular bluff-lined river as we made our way upriver (photo at right).
+The morning air was cool so Debbie put on her hooded sweatshirt and enjoyed her front row seat to the spectacular bluff-lined river as we made our way upriver.

-We departed Stones River at 9 am and passing the moored General Jackson excursion boat and to downtown Nashville (shown at left) at 10:30am.
+We departed Stones River at 9 am and passing the moored General Jackson excursion boat and to downtown Nashville at 10:30 am.
 Not being sure about where to land and visit the city, we spotted four Nashville police officers on bicycles on a dock.
-They advised us that we could useone of the two police boat docks that was not being used, located right behind the courtesy docks that were full of boats.
+They advised us that we could use one of the two police boat docks that was not being used, located right behind the courtesy docks that were full of boats.
 Some nice folks in a houseboat said they would look after our boat so we didn't worry about locking things down.
 We spent 2 hours visiting Nashville that including Tootsies Orchid Lounge and lunch at the Hard Rock Cafe.
 It was nice to take a walk but the 90 degree heat made us anxious to get back to the river and some wind.
-Show at right is our boat docked at Nashville.
+Show is our boat docked at Nashville.
 The red bimini top is easy to spot.

 It is said that a bad day on the river is better than a good day at work.
 This day might test that theory.
 We left the Red River at 7:30am in heavy rain.
 We were well equipped for bad weather with rain gear clothing, large bimini top and a roll-down plastic rain shield in front of the console, but we had been spoiled by beautiful weather until the afternoon of day 3 when the rain began and continued through the night and into day 4.
 Debbie abandoned her perch at the front of the boat and cocooned herself in a blanket and tarp behind the console and me.
 She is beneath the blue lump in the photo at left, reading a book with a flashlight.
 Notice the soccer ball in the lower right portion of the photo.
 This was a gift from the river that I took home.
 I don't play soccer but since I have given many things to the river (including several ball caps), I figured that I will take what I can get back.